-Below is a side bar from a lengthy article I recently wrote on the latest studies covering the many potential benefits of creatine.
-This short side bar covers the possible contraindications of creatine
+Below is a side bar from a lengthy article I wrote on the recent studies covering the many potential health/longevity benefits of creatine.
+This short side bar from that article covers the possible contraindications of creatine:

 Are there any contraindications Of Creatine Monohydrate?

 Hundreds of studies to date have shown that creatine monohydrate is an amazingly non-toxic and safe supplement with numerous benefits.
 Further studies directly examining possible side effects, both prospective and long-term retrospective (up to five years), have failed to find any serious side effects of creatine supplementation (65-69) on various markers studied, such as renal function, hepatic function, and others.
 So are there contraindications of creatine monohydrate?

 Although creatine monohydrate is clearly safe for healthy people with a very low side-effects profile using up to 10 grams per day, are there specific groups who should not use it?

 Again, the data suggest very few actual contraindications.
 The only people who should avoid creatine supplements are those with a history of renal disease and/or those taking nephrotoxic (poisonous to the kidneys) medications.
 There’s been a handful of case reports that show very high doses of creatine (and the reports were not always clear as to what form of creatine was used) were associated with kidney dysfunction.(70) Typical for such a simple case report, it’s unclear what other medications were involved or pre-existing medical condition existed.